john-h-kastner/liquid-structures/README.md

 The physicist's queue is similar in structure to the banker's queue but, it is instead designed for analysis using the physicist's method.
-The data structure maintains the same front and rear lists as the bankers queue with the same constraints but, it also maintains a prefix lists that must be a prefix of the front list.
+The data structure maintains the same prefix and suffix lists as the bankers queue with the same constraints but, it also maintains a second prefix lists that must be a prefix of the original prefix list.

-The refinement types for this data structure should ensure this invariant but, at the moment they only ensure that the prefix list is shorter than the front list and that the list is nonempty when the front list is nonempty.
+The refinement types for this data structure should ensure this invariant but, at the moment they only ensure that the new prefix list is shorter than the original prefix list and that it is nonempty when the original list is nonempty.
 Hopefully this will be fixed before I am finished with this project.

 ```haskell